 This is something that the latest economic survey points out: “Regardless of which data source is used, it seems clear that employment growth is lagging behind growth in the labour force.
 For example, according to the Census, between 2001 and 2011, labor force growth was 2.23 percent (male and female combined).
 This is lower than most estimates of employment growth in this decade of closer to 1.4 percent.
 Creating more rapid employment opportunities is clearly a major policy challenge.”

+And these rapid employment opportunities will be created only if more and more products are made in India and not China.
+For products to be made in India, major labour reforms need to happen.
 A report in The Indian Express seems to suggest that the government is working on this front.
 It is planning to make amendments to the Industrial Disputes Act, 1947.
 The government is also planning to: “codify the Central labour law architecture wherein the labour ministry plans to merge all 44 Central legislations into four codes on labour laws — one each on wages, industrial relations, social security and safety & welfare.
 Apart from industrial relations and wages, other codes are likely to be released during the course of the year.”

 Let’s see how far is it able to go with this.